-- Internet connection - Operating System: Windows 7 or higher, Mac OS X with MacOS 10.9 or higher - Web Browser: Internet Explorer 11+, Edge 12+, Firefox 27+, Chrome 30+, Safari 7+ - Hardware: 1Ghz processor or higher
+- Internet connection - Operating System: Windows 7 or higher, Mac OS X with MacOS 10.9 or higher - Web Browser: Internet Explorer 11+, Edge 12+, Firefox 27+, Chrome 30+, Safari 7+ - Hardware: 1Ghz processor or higher non-receipt of certificate or other occurrences, participants may contact CDP's Continuing Education Director, Ms. Amanda Milochik, via email at Amanda.milochik.ctr@usuhs.edu.

-Special Accommodations: If you require special accommodations due to a disability, please contact Katie Medina at katie.medina.ctr@usuhs.edu 4 weeks prior to the training so that we may provide you with appropriate service.
+Special Accommodations: If you require special accommodations due to a disability, please contact Katie Medina at kaite.medina.ctr @usuhs.edu 4 weeks prior to the training so that we may provide you with appropriate service.